 Shipping infrastructure has improved exponentially in the past few years, which means nearly every type of seafood is available for overnight or rush delivery.
 However, a few products are more popular than others.
 If you’re interested in having lobster, salmon, or other types of fish shipped to your door, check out our helpful guides.

 - Lobster: When buying lobster online, you will choose between parts (tails and claws in shells), meat, and whole, live lobsters.
 For live lobsters, the per-pound price will vary depending on the shipping and handling costs.
 Schedule your live lobster shipment and delivery carefully so that you can be at home to receive the package.
-If you want to learn more, check out our lobster shipping guide.

 - Salmon: Buying salmon online is easy, but knowing what to look for can be difficult.
 There is no easy, definitive answer when it comes to understanding salmon shipping costs, but per-pound price differences often depend on the size of your order and the capabilities of your fishery.
 In general, you should expect to pay between $5-$7 per pound for a single batch of frozen salmon, $7-$8 per pound for smaller orders that just barely meet the minimum order size, and between $2-$4 pounds for commercial fishers who process thousands of pounds of the fish.
 If you’re interested in learning more about salmon shipping, check out our salmon shipping guide.